Pinegrow/PinegrowDevelopersDocumentation/Components.md

   pg_custom_lib_section.setComponentTypes([my_custom_component_one, my_custom_component_two]);
   framework.addActionsSection(pg_custom_action_section);
   ```
+---

 ### PgComponentType(unique_id, display_name, {options} )
 This constructor is passed three arguments.

  __unique_id__ A unique id.
 It is best practice to add a plugin specific prefix to the id to minimize potential conflict with other plugins, e.g. pge_unique_id.

  __display_name__ A name that is displayed in the library tab for the user to select to drag to the DOM.
+For components that add only property controls or actions this key can be passed an empty string.

  __{options}__ An object that contains the HTML, controls, and or actions.

-The options object can be further split into key:value pairs that provide the main body of the component, a ```section``` object that organizes all of the controls or actions, and a set of ```field``` objects within the sections object that contain the key:value pairs that describe each control or action.
+The options object can be further split into key:value pairs that provide the main body of the component, a ```sections``` object that organizes all of the controls or actions, and a set of ```fields``` objects within the sections object that contain the key:value pairs that describe each control or action.
 Each component has a single set of main body options, but can have multiple sections with multiple fields each.

  #### Main Body Key:Value Pairs
  ___

 **selector**
 This key receives either a CSS selector(s) or function that uniquely identifies the element being created or controlled.
 This key is required and is passed 'null' if the component does not need to be identified by Pinegrow - for example, a sub-component of a larger HTML element.
 When receiving a CSS selector, that selector is evaluated by Pinegrow to return a boolean value.
 Any function passed through the ```selector``` key should return a boolean.
 An example of a simple selector to target any page element with an attribute of 'pg-table'
 ```javascript
 selector: '[pg-table]',